Gravity block energy storage

 The vast expense of this building alone would be prohibitive.

-The strange thing is that some big companies are investing in this block energy storage, e.g.:
+The strange thing is that some big companies are interested in this block energy storage, e.g.:

 • BHP,